Turtle Beach sees boost in headset demand as gamers play during the pandemic

-If you’ve been playing online games or doing a lot of Zoom calls during the pandemic, chances are you need a good headset.
-And those aren’t easy to find.
+If you’ve been playing online games or doing a lot of Zoom calls during the pandemic, chances are you’ll need a good headset.
+And these aren’t easy to find as you may think.

 And that’s the opportunity at hand for Turtle Beach, the San Diego, California-based maker of gaming accessories such as headsets, mice, keyboards, and other peripherals.